opensearch-project/documentation-website/_clients/ruby.md

 end
 ```

-At first, you issue a search query, specifying the `scroll` and `size` parameters.
+First, you issue a search query, specifying the `scroll` and `size` parameters.
 The `scroll` parameter tells OpenSearch how long to keep the search context.
 In this case, it is set to two minutes.
 The `size` parameter specifies how many documents you want to return in each request.

 The response to the initial search query contains a `_scroll_id` that you can use to get the next set of documents.
 To do this, you use the `scroll` method, again specifying the `scroll` parameter and passing the `_scroll_id` in the body.
 You don't need to specify the query or index to the `scroll` method.
 The `scroll` method returns the next set of documents and the `_scroll_id`.
 It's important to use the latest `_scroll_id` when requesting the next batch of documents because `_scroll_id` can change between requests.

 ## Deleting an index

-You can delete the index as follows:
+You can delete the index using the `delete` method:

 ```ruby
 response = client.indices.delete(index: index_name)